mindoug/SolarSystem/README5B.md

 5. Drag from the table view controller to the detail view controller and select show.
 Select the segue and give the view controller an ID of "planetSegue"

-6. On the detail view controller, add local properties for each item: var name = "" var image = UIImage() var planetDescription = ""
+6. On the detail view controller, add properties for each item: var name = "" var image = UIImage() var planetDescription = ""